SeanTroyUWO/orbito/README.md

 # Total States

-The best upper board for the number of states I found is 10165779.
+The best upper board for the number of states is 10165779.
 Certainly some of these are invalid, or can never be reached.
 This can we found with the equation below, where $S$ is the size of the board.
 ```math
 1+\sum_{i=1}^{S/2}(\frac{S!}{i!\times(S-i)!} \frac{(S-i)!}{i!\times(S-2i)!} + \frac{S!}{i!\times(S-i)!} \frac{(S-i)!}{(i-1)!\times(S-2i-1)!})
 ```